Doctoral Internship in Health Service Psychology 2025-2026

 BEGINNING PRACTICUM TRAINING

-The beginning practicum training rotation is supervised by the Practicum Coordinator and involves co-teaching the weekly CAPS Beginning Practicum class with the Coordinator.
+The beginning practicum training rotation is supervised by the Practicum Coordinator and involves co-teaching the weekly CAPS Beginning Practicum class.
 Class participants are 2nd-year doctoral students from WSU’s Clinical Psychology program who are completing their first year of practicum training at CAPS.
 This rotation includes curricular planning, development, implementation, and evaluation, which are addressed in weekly supervision meetings.

 BIOFEEDBACK